orangeoceans/minima-morallma/README.md

 Challenging stuff.

-One obviously difficulty with this is that Adorno's philosophy is quite challenging and often deliberately self-contradictory.
-Furthermore, Minima Moralia only gives us 150 aphorisms, which is more than my friend's 30 Stellaris empires, but still not a lot given the complexity of their subject matter.
+One obvious difficulty with this is that Adorno's philosophy is quite challenging and often deliberately self-contradictory.
+Furthermore, Minima Moralia only gives us 153 aphorisms, which is more than my friend's 30 Stellaris empires, but still not a lot given the complexity of their subject matter.
 I don't think that it will be feasible or even possible to finetune an Adorno LLM to actually *make sense*, so at most I expect the output to *sound* like Adorno.

 ## Some Technical Details
 ### Dataset

-The full text of Minima Moralia is dumped in this repo (`minima_moralia_full_text.txt`) which is converted into a set of training samples with a simple script (`minima_moralia_to_json.py`).
+The full text of Minima Moralia contains 153 aphorisms.
+They're dumped in this repo (`minima_moralia_full_text.txt`) which is converted into a set of training samples with a simple script (`minima_moralia_to_json.py`).
 As is recommended by many a source online, I've formatted each sample with the template:
 ```
 <s>[INST]<<SYS>>You are Theodor Adorno.
 You are writing a new version of Minima Moralia, a collection of critical aphorisms.
 Here is one such aphorism.<</SYS>>TITLE [/INST] BODY TEXT
 ```
 Variations upon this prompt doesn't seem to affect too much, at least in the few tests I've attempted.

+To begin, I used a standard train:eval split of 8:2, which gives me 122 training samples and 31 test samples.
+However, I found that the evaluation loss wasn't very useful -- it tended to go up, which usually signifies overfitting, even though the text output was qualitatively getting *better*.
+Judging by [some others' experiences](https://github.com/artidoro/qlora/issues/152), it seems eval loss is just inconsistent when it comes to LLM finetuning.
+As such, in all subsequent training runs, I used all 153 aphorisms as training samples with no evaluation.

 ### Training

+Most of the hyperparameters were cribbed from various Internet articles (such as [this one](https://mlabonne.github.io/blog/posts/Fine_Tune_Your_Own_Llama_2_Model_in_a_Colab_Notebook.html)) as well as input from friends.
+Others (such as the learning rate) were derived from trial and error.

+For the LoRA rank, I found that 128 was pretty good.
+It's large enough to output text that makes some sense, though I would caution everyone against taking them seriously as philosophy.

+With the right hyperparameters, training proceeds fairly smoothly.

-Training proceeded fairly smoothly.
-Here are some possibly interesting details.
+Here are some possibly interesting details about how text output changes over the course of finetuning.

 As a baseline, an untuned LLaMA 2 gives the following for the title `Internet Memes`:
 > Ah, the internet memes.
 The latest manifestation of the bourgeoisie's attempt to distract and pacify the masses.
 A fleeting, ephemeral form of entertainment, designed to fill the void of meaningless existence.
 The internet meme: a symbol of the decay of culture.
 In a world where the trivial is elevated to the status of the sublime, the meme serves as a reminder of the abyssal depths of human desperation.
 A desperate attempt to find solace in the abyss of meaninglessness, the meme is the ultimate expression of the bourgeoisie's disavowal of responsibility and the rejection of the search for truth.